zenvia/zenvia-sdk-java/README.md

 ## Installation
-If using maven, add to you pom this SDK:
+If using maven, add to your pom this SDK:

 ```xml
 <dependency>